SEO vs GEO and Answer Engine Optimization: How to Stay Visible

 In practice, this means:

-- Structuring your site content for both crawlers and comprehension
+Structuring your site content for both crawlers and comprehension, optimizing content for both AI and human readers

 It also means embracing transparency in your content strategy.